 Valor Service Dogs is a 501(c)(3) tax-exempt nonprofit organization that helps wounded post-9/11 veterans and first responders regain their independence, return to civilian life, and maintain successful partnerships through the training and placing of mobility assistance and PTSD service dogs.
 In addition to aiding veterans and first responders in community reintegration, both physically and psychologically, Valor Service Dogs bring awareness and education to the general public on service dogs, their training, and the laws that allow service dogs to be active members of society.

 While there are several veteran and first responder focused service dog organizations out there, we are unique in four ways: 1) Our Executive Director was one of the few government-contracted service dog training instructors at Walter Reed National Military Medical Center, bringing best-in-class training techniques to Valor Service Dogs.
 2) We are one of the few organizations that focus on mobility AND post-traumatic stress disorder service dogs (PTSD), allowing us to help more clients with a wider range of needs.
 3) We train dogs to meet the needs of a specific client, not a one-size-fits-all approach.
 Each person can know that their dog was specifically selected and trained just for them.
 4) We place service dogs in all 50 States, not just within a limited radius of our headquarters.

 Meeting the Unmet Needs

 Additionally, there is a great need to bring awareness and education to the general public on service dogs and their tasks, requirements, and laws.
-These are still not understood by the general public and many businesses, and can often create stressful situations for both the dog and the veteran.
+These are still not understood by the general public and many businesses, and can often create stressful situations for both the dog and the handler.
 The Valor Service Dog team and all of our volunteers are educated on the laws that protect service dogs and service dogs in-training.
-We try to use our time in public to educated those around us so that we can help create a more welcoming and understanding environment for future veteran/canine partners.
+We try to use our time in public to educated those around us so that we can help create a more welcoming and understanding environment for future working pairs.